Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 endmethod.

-This suggestion assumes that the method can be exited in the case of errors at any time using the ABAP command "EXIT".
+This proposal assumes that the method can be exited at any time using the ABAP command "EXIT" in the event of an error.
 The error flag is only deleted at the end.

 Create a transfer structure

 For the tabular transfer of data via the API to an external caller a transfer structure is implemented.
-The external caller identifies the setup of this structure (e.g. field name and technical properties of these fields) via the API method GET_METAINFO.
+The external caller determines the structure of this structure (e.g. field names and technical properties of these fields) via the API method GET_METAINFO.
 Experience shows that it is a good idea to define this transfer structure as a structure in the ABAP dictionary.
-You can then treat this structure, for example, as a table and use the API methods for the registered processing module of the datahandler "GENERIC_VIEW" (e.g. "GET_METAINFO").
+You can then treat this structure like a table, for example, and use the API methods for the registered processing module of the data handler "GENERIC_VIEW" (e.g. "GET_METAINFO").
 In the following, the creation of such a transfer structure will be described as an example.
 Transfer structures usually contain a subset of actually available SAP tables or views, or rather fields from BAPI structures.
-If possible, you should use the same field names here that the actual SAP processing functions (e.g. BAPI functional modules) use.
-Transferring data can then be achieved in a time-saving manner via the ABAP command "MOVE-CORRESPONDING".
+If possible, you should use the same field names as the actual SAP processing functions (e.g. BAPI function modules).
+The data can then be transferred in a time-saving manner using the ABAP command "MOVE-CORRESPONDING".
 Transfer structures can defined SAP data in a table row that actually is not available or is not identifiable via joins.
 Examples of this are:

 • Customer data with address and communication information in a row